-Work health and safety for Building and Asset Services
+Work health and safety for QBuild

 We are committed to Zero Harm at Work.

-Working across multiple BAS regions
+Working across multiple QBuild regions

-At the end of the induction, you're asked to select one region.
+At the end of the induction, you're asked to select 1 region.
 If you work in multiple regions, you don't need to complete the induction multiple times.
 Select the region where your main office is located and this will be valid for work throughout the state.